mapbox/MapboxStatic.swift/README.md

 ![](./screenshot_map.png)

-Or you can pass a completion handler to update the UI thread when after the image is retrieved:
+Or you can pass a completion handler to update the UI thread after the image is retrieved:

 ```swift
 map.imageWithCompletionHandler({ (image: UIImage?) in